 Stacy Pershall is the author of the memoir Loud in the House of Myself (W.W.
 Norton), selected for the Barnes and Noble Discover Great New Writers Program, and her work is included in the anthologies Lost and Found (W.W.
 Norton) and Spent (Seal Press).
 She has taught at Writopia, Pratt Manhattan, City College of New York, and the Johns Hopkins Center for Talented Youth.
 She holds a BA from the University of Arkansas and an MFA in Performance Art from the University of Cincinnati.

-Steph Spector is founder of the Karuna Writer’s Residency and Indraloka Animal Sanctuary’s communications specialist.
-She has served as managing editor of the Roanoke Review and director of contests and conferences at Gotham.
-She has led workshops at Harbor House, Trust House, and the O, Miami Poetry Festival.
-She holds a BA from Roanoke College.
+Steph Spector is a copywriter for Flint Studio and has previously served as managing editor of the Roanoke Review and director of contests and conferences at Gotham.
+She has written and copy edited business writing and nonfiction, including press releases, newsletters, grants, website copy, and nonfiction books.
+She has also led workshops at Harbor House, Trust House, and the O, Miami Poetry Festival.
+Steph holds a BA from Roanoke College.

 is the author of the novel And Then Things Fall Apart (Simon & Schuster).
 Her short fiction and nonfiction have appeared in One Story, McSweeney's Internet Tendency, the Madison Review, and The Dinner Party Download on NPR.
 She holds a BA from the University of Wisconsin, Madison, and an MFA in Fiction from Columbia University.